jax-ml/jax/docs/faq.rst

 By default, JAX arrays are placed uncommitted on the default device (``jax.devices()[0]``), which is the first GPU or TPU by default.
 If no GPU or TPU is present, ``jax.devices()[0]`` is the CPU.
-The default device can temporarily overridden with the :func:`jax.default_device` context manager, or set for the whole process by setting the environment variable ``JAX_PLATFORMS`` or the absl flag ``--jax_platforms`` to "cpu", "gpu", or "tpu" (``JAX_PLATFORMS`` can also be a list of platforms, which determines which
+The default device can be temporarily overridden with the :func:`jax.default_device` context manager, or set for the whole process by setting the environment variable ``JAX_PLATFORMS`` or the absl flag ``--jax_platforms`` to "cpu", "gpu", or "tpu" (``JAX_PLATFORMS`` can also be a list of platforms, which determines which